MiraldiLab/maxATAC/INSTALL.md

 After moving into the cloned directory, please run the following command:

-2. git clone --recurse-submodules # this will clone all the recursive directories that are needed to run maxATAC (to update /data/ dir run: git submodule update --recursive --remote) maxATAC can be run using an environment or using docker.
+2. git clone --recurse-submodules # this will clone all the recursive directories that are needed to run maxATAC (to update /data/ dir run: git submodule update --recursive --remote or try git submodule update --init --recursive) maxATAC can be run using an environment or using docker.
 To install using an environment, begin by creating an environment on your computer

 # Create your env